BLOG

 #2 Compliance with data retention rules

-The plugins perform data collection of the changes made by the users.
+The plugins collect data on the changes made by the users.
 In a way, you store users’ data under compliance laws.
 So, the plugin must have all the compliance needed so it does not backfire legally.

 #3 Integration with other plugins

-The plugin would not only be tracking the changes in the WordPress website but also in the plugins.
-It must have an integration with other plugins, too.
+The plugin would track the changes in the WordPress website and in the plugins.
+It must also integrate with other plugins.
 If other plugins installed on your website do not allow the activity log plugin to save the changes, then it will be pointless to pick that monitoring plugin.

 #4 Search and filters to view the logs

 The search and filter option lets you quickly review what you want to check.
-There should be a way to categorize the various types of logs per the time, date, and users.
+There should be a way to categorize the various types of logs according to time, date, and user.

 #5 Exporting the logs

 Keeping the logs at the hosting server would eat up all the space.
-You would like to keep them offsite, like on your computer or free Google Drive.
+You want to keep them offsite, like on your computer or free Google Drive.
 To do that, there must be a way to export the logs safely and transparently.

 #6 Support for multiple networks